These are the gear decisions that determine whether a betta tank works or slowly fails. This section has affiliate links, see our disclosure.

 - Water conditioner.
 Tap water contains chlorine or chloramine that kills the biological filter and stresses fish.
 Seachem Prime at standard dose neutralizes both.

-- Best 5-gallon betta tanks — four options that meet the minimum
+- Best 5-gallon betta tanks: four builds that meet the minimum floor, with honest price-to-value comparison

-- Best betta pellets — four staple foods with ingredient analysis
+- Best betta pellets: four staple foods with protein percentages and first-ingredient analysis

-- Best live plants — five species that work without CO2 or specialist lighting
+- Best live plants: five low-light species that thrive without CO2 in a 5-gallon setup

 What not to buy